-Every country in Ancient Empires starts with just a few villages.
-At the start of the game, you will have under your command basic military units, A few hundred Irregular Infantry, the most numerous of the military units, skirmishers who are missile throwers and Irregular cavalry who represent basic mounted units.
+Every Player Position in Ancient Empires starts with a few villages.
+The Border Patrol represents units deployed into the countryside around your villages to act as the first line of defence against invasion.
+At the start of the game, you will have under your command basic military units.
+A few hundred Irregular Infantry, the most numerous of the military units, skirmishers who are missile throwers and Irregular cavalry who represent basic mounted units.
 In addition to these fighting units you have a small number of production facilities.
-Workshops to build craft, the basis of all production, Hunting lodges to provide provisions to feed your people and troops.
+Workshops to build craft, the basis of all things, Hunting lodges to provide provisions to feed your people and troops.
 Stables to breed horses, and boat yards to build fishing boats and warships.
 From this humble beginning you can buy better, more efficient units, you may be able to open mines which will give you metal to work.
 You will have the loyalty of your army and people, at the moment.
 It is then your task to survive and prosper in a very hostile land using all the means at your disposal.
 Does this sound like your kind of game?
 If yes, read on.
 This is your key to the kingdom.